-In 2023, the calculation of the Premium Provision has been reviewed and updated.
-The PP now considers all the future cash flows within the legal contract boundary at individual policy level.
+The PP considers all the future cash flows within the legal contract boundary at individual policy level.
 The Company considers the future premiums as cash inflows whilst the future commissions, claims and expenses (3%) as cash outflows, all of which are discounted to present value.
-An Events not in Data ('ENID') loading of 3% is applied as well.
+An Events not in Data ('ENID') loading of 3% is also applied.

 The output of the PP is provided by the IFRS 17 tool which would be split by line of business.
 The PCO is comprised of the best estimate OSLR and IBNR and is closely aligned to the calculation of the Liability for Incurred Claims ('LIC') under IFRS 17.
-As of 2023, an ENID loading is also applied to the PCO, however this ENID loading is smaller than the one of the PP since there is less uncertainty around the past then the future.
+An ENID loading is also applied to the PCO, however this ENID loading is lower than the one of the PP since there is less uncertainty around the past then the future.
 The key difference comes from the fact that the PCO is grouped at line of business level and entity, instead of IFRS 17 cohort level.

 The IFRS 17 tool takes into consideration the Risk-Free Interest Rates for the different currencies.
 These are then applied to the PP and PCO and as an output provides both the PP and PCO undiscounted and discounted split between the lines of business.
 The summation of the discounted PP and PCO results in the Best Estimate for the life company.
 The Risk Margin is calculated by determining the cost of providing an amount of eligible own funds equal to the SCR necessary to support the insurance obligations over the lifetime thereof.
-The Solvency II value for technical provisions, made up of Best Estimate and risk margin, as at 31^{st} December 2023, amounts to \pounds 1,756,156 for Other Life Insurance and \pounds 873,155 for Income Protection Insurance.
+The Solvency II value for technical provisions, made up of Best Estimate and risk margin, as at 31st December 2024, amounts to €2,200,331 for Other Life Insurance and -€3,202,080 for Income Protection Insurance.